Decidability, Complexity, and Expressiveness of First-Order Logic Over the Subword Ordering: Complexity

-Otherwise, only literals of \cref{type:bt,type:bnt,type:tnb} occur in $\psi$.
-Let $n$ be the number of variables $x$ that occur in literals of \cref{type:bt}, $m$ the number of variables $y$ that occur in literals of \cref{type:bnt}, $\ell$ the maximum alternation level of these variables, and $k$ the maximum alternation level of all variables $u$ that appear in literals of \cref{type:tnb}.
+We can thus assume that only literals of \cref{type:bt,type:bnt,type:tnb} occur in $\psi$.
+Let $n$ be the number of variables $x$ that occur in literals of \cref{type:bt}, $m$ the number of variables $y$ that occur in literals of \cref{type:bnt}, $\ell$ the maximum alternation level of these variables, and $k$ the maximum alternation bound of all variables $u$ that appear in literals of \cref{type:tnb}.
 Let

 (here $\ell$ and $k$ are multiplied by $|A|$ to obtain a number of blocks from a maximum alternation).
-Then $\exists t:\psi$ is equivalent to $\exists t \in (a_1^*\cdots a_n^*)^p:\psi$.
+Then $\varphi$ is equivalent to $\exists t \in (a_1^* \cdots a_n^*)^p\colon \psi$.
 Indeed, if the restricted formula has a solution, it is a solution for $\psi$.
 Conversely, if $\psi$ is satisfiable via some $t\in A^*$ having more than $p$ blocks, then by \Cref{lem-k-blocks}, one can also use a $t$ having between $k\cdot |A|$ and $p$ blocks.
 The fact that $t$ has more than $k\cdot |A|$ blocks ensures that all literals $t \not\subword u$ are still satisfied.

 Finally, we can replace every $\exists t$ in $\varphi$ by a bounded quantification and obtain an equivalent formula in $\frag{1}{0}$ which proves \Cref{thm:sat-1-1} \\